Icarus: Everything we know about the sci-fi co-op survival game

 Announced at this year's PC Gaming Show, Icarus is an upcoming co-op survival game from Dean Hall (of DayZ fame) and developer Rocketwerkz.
 In Icarus, players descend to a hostile alien world from an orbiting space station to gather resources, build tools and structures, fight alien wildlife, and try to make it back to their space station alive.

-Above you can watch the teaser trailer above, which shows astronauts landing on the planet, cutting down trees, hunting creatures, building a fort—and one point, running out of breathable oxygen.
+Above you can watch the teaser trailer, which shows astronauts landing on the planet, cutting down trees, hunting creatures, building a fort—and one point, running out of breathable oxygen.
 But there's a bit more going in Icarus than just crafting axes and driving dune buggies.

 Here's everything we know about Icarus.